mbalsamo2/best_dog_parks/spec.md

   - park has many features
   - user has many parks
+[X] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
+  - Park belongs_to User
+  - Join Table belongs_to Park and Features
-[X] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User) [X] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
+[X] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
   - user has many features, through parks
 [X] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)